Our Process

 For example:

-Smith, John.
+Joseph, John.
 The Importance of Citation Styles in Academic Writing.
 New York: Random House, 2021.

 Harvard Citation Style

-How to Cite In-Text in Harvard Citation Style:
+How to Cite In-Text in Harvard Citation Style

-In Harvard style, in-text citations include the author’s last name and year of publication, and are usually placed in parentheses at the end of the sentence.
+In Harvard style, in-text citations include the author’s last name and year of publication and are usually placed in parentheses at the end of the sentence.
 For example:

-(Smith, 2021)
+(Joseph, 2021)

-(Smith, Johnson, and Lee, 2021) or (Smith et al., 2021)
+(Joseph, Johnson, and Lee, 2021) or (Joseph et al., 2021)

 If the author’s name is mentioned in the sentence, only the year of publication needs to be included in the parentheses.
 For example:

-How to Cite Sources in the Reference List in Harvard Citation Style:
+How to Cite Sources in the Reference List in Harvard Citation Style

 The reference list in Harvard style should be organized alphabetically by the author’s last name.
 Each entry should include the following information: